A Timeline of Health Care Reforms 2010 – 2022

 • There is a new tax on medical devices.

 • Insurance companies are taxed based on their market share.

 • ObamaCare raised the bar on medical expenses before you deduct them from your taxes.

 • Small Business Employers can shop for employee coverage on the health insurance exchange.

 • Employers with over 50 full-time equivalent employees must offer health insurance.

-• Doctors’ income is based on quality of care not quantity of care.
+• Doctors’ income is based on the quality of care not the quantity of care.
 This is a vast simplification of the actual documentation in the bill.
 It is a protection from the current fee-for-service payment model.

 ObamaCare Health Care Reform Timeline 2017

 • States are scheduled to be able to implement their own plans if those meet the standards of ObamaCare such as single-payer plans, which are similar to ObamaCare, but instead of buying private insurance everyone pays a tax and everyone has coverage.